grey-cat-1908/portable-mc-server/README.md

 - Does not require any knowledge
 - Portable (you can bring your Raspberry Pi wherever you want)
 - It is cheap (No need to pay for anything other than electricity if you already have a Raspberry Pi)
-- Runs on Raspberry Pi 4 and Raspberry Pi 5 (4G and 8GB model)
+- Runs on Raspberry Pi 4 and Raspberry Pi 5 (4GB and 8GB models)
 - You'll look cool in front of your friends if you run a server on the board (if they don't know what Raspberry Pi is)
 - Does not load your computer
 - You can control and configure everything (as long as your board has enough power)

+## Recommendations

 ## Setup